 Ecommerce changes all the time.
 Consumer habits, trends, and technologies develop constantly, and businesses have to innovate to keep up.
 User engagement drives conversion, so your job is to keep people interested in your site for as long as possible.
 You can do this with social media galleries, videos, share buttons, and other website integrations.

-There are additional ongoing costs associated with ecommerce: content (product descriptions, blog posts, web content), graphic design, and marketing, for example.
+There are additional ongoing costs to consider in addition to the cost of building an eCommerce website: content (product descriptions, blog posts, web content), graphic design, and marketing, for example.
 To run a successful online business, you need to think about what you can afford and what you want to achieve with your monthly budget.

 Factors That Determine Which Ecommerce Platform You Select